 and Solutions Lec.
 1 Lab.
-1 Cr.
-1 Prerequisite: eligibility for MATH 1021; credit for or enrollment in NURS 1014.
+0 Cr.
+1 Prerequisite: MATH 1021.
 An in-depth analysis of the process of calculating medication dosages and solutions for adults and children.
-Content progresses from calculation intramuscular and intravenous medications and solutions.
-Problems commonly encountered in the practice of Nursing related to dosages and solutions will be included with an emphasis on drug response as influenced by drug dosage.
+Content progresses from calculation of oral dosages to more complex reconstitution and calculation of intramuscular and intravenous medications and solutions.
+This course will include problems commonly encountered in the practice of nursing related to dosages and solutions.